4mbilal/AI_NEOM_RemoteReality/README.md

 # Steps to Compile
 1. Generate CUDA code and executable elf for NVIDIA Jetson Nano using the Matlab Script "ProgramDevice.m" in "JesonNano" folder.
 Edit the IP address for specific device to be programmed.
 This code requires Matlab toolboxes for CNN and support packages for NVIDIA devices.
 2. Generate Android apk using the Android Studio project in the folder "RemoteRealityGogglesAndroid".
+3. Arduino Nano code is in the folder "ArduinoNano".
+Use Arduino IDE to program the device.

 ## *Acknowledgements*: